WATERWISE

 Description

-Climate change and human pressures are increasingly impacting mountain headwaters (HW), the main sources of freshwater in the Alpine Space (AS).
+Climate change and human pressures are increasingly impacting mountain headwaters, the main sources of freshwater in the Alpine Space.
 Large alterations in water availability and quality pose significant challenges for Alpine communities and have profound implications for the ecosystem services on which they depend.
-WATERWISE aims to leverage recent advances in modelling techniques tailored to assess the vulnerability of HW to climate and land-use changes, and to make them accessible to local water and land managers.
+WATERWISE aims to leverage recent advances in modelling techniques tailored to assess the vulnerability of headwaters to climate and land-use changes, and to make them accessible to local water and land managers.
 Through collaboration between scientists, communities and protected area managers, an innovative digital toolbox will be co-designed and tested in seven pilot sites.
-This toolbox, accessible via a user-friendly web-platform, will facilitate the collection, analysis and visualization of in-situ climatic and ecohydrological data, while also enabling HW vulnerability assessments.
+This toolbox, accessible via a user-friendly web-platform, will facilitate the collection, analysis and visualization of in-situ climatic and ecohydrological data, while also enabling headwaters vulnerability assessments.

 The project will provide local stakeholders with the necessary scientific basis for co-designing robust and participatory management strategies, thereby enhancing the resilience of water resources, ecosystems and communities, in line with AS S.O 1.1(*) and the EUSALP cross-cutting priority Joint Water Management Transition.

-Once validated, the toolbox will be implemented across a network of complementary sites covering the diversity of HW and challenges in the AS.
+Once validated, the toolbox will be implemented across a network of complementary sites covering the diversity of headwaters and challenges in the Alpine Space.
 End-users will be trained to operate and update the toolbox via the web-platform, ensuring its continued relevance and value beyond the end of the project.

 *SO 1.1: Promoting climate change adaptation and disaster risk prevention, resilience, taking into account eco-system based approaches.